siouan/frontend-gradle-plugin/README.md

     // the 'installFrontend' task is executed.
     packageJsonDirectory = file("$projectDir")

+    // [OPTIONAL] IP address or domain name of a HTTP/HTTPS proxy server to use when downloading
+    // distributions.
+By default, this property is 'null', and the plugin uses direct connections. proxyHost = '127.0.0.1'

+    // [OPTIONAL] Port of the proxy server.
+This property is only relevant when the 'proxyHost'
+    // property is set.
+    proxyPort = 8080

     // [OPTIONAL] Whether messages logged by the plugin in Gradle with INFO level shall be visible
     // whatever the active Gradle logging level is.
 This property allows to track the plugin
     // execution without activating Gradle INFO or DEBUG levels that may be too much verbose on a